Privacy Notice

 13. How long do we retain your personal data?

-For tax purposes, we retain basic information about our customers (including Contact, Identity, Financial and Transaction Data) for six years after they cease being customers.
+For tax purposes, we retain basic information about our customers (including Contact, Identity, Financial and Transaction Data) for seven years after they cease being customers.

 14. Data security